2.4. Create and edit map items

 You can edit linear items that are created this way: add new sections to the item if necessary or exclude sections created earlier from it.

 Polygonal items.
 These items display on the map as polygons (i.e. they encompass a particular area).
 Every type of map item has its own type of outline and area encompassed by it.
-For example, reservoirs are represented by blue polygons, vegetation (forests, parks, etc.) — by green ones:
+For example, bodies of water are represented by blue polygons and vegetation (forests, parks, etc.) is green:

-Techniques for working with polygonal items can be found in section 2.7.
-Polygonal items.
+Techniques for working with polygonal items are given in Section 2.7.
+Contour objects.

-Adding map item attributes.
-Techniques for adding attributes are described in section 2.10.1.
-Adding map item attributes.
+- Adding map item attributes.
+Techniques for adding attributes are described in Section 2.10.1.
+The attribution of the object.

-Attributes for concrete items of various types are described in section 3.
-Rules for global mapping.
+Attributes for various item types are described in Section 3.
+Global mapping rules.

 - Composite linear items (motorways, railways, rivers, etc.) made up of separate sections.
 These are created during the process of editing sections of linear items and only later edited as individual items.
-For more information, see section 2.6.2.
-Composite linear items.
+For more information, see Section 2.6.2.
+Composite linear objects.

-Intersections (connections) — these are points that unite linear items (such as sections of road).
+- Intersections (connections) — these are points that unite linear items (such as sections of road).
 Created automatically.
-For more information, see 2.9.
+For more information, see Section 2.9.
 Intersections.

 Line intersections are items that are exclusively connected to items of a single type: motorways or other transport lines.
 If a motorway intersects a metro line (or in other similar cases), then an “intersection” item is not formed.

-Road signs are not entered as drawings, but as attributes (characteristics) of the road intersection.
-Techniques for drawing and editing road signs are described in section 3.3.4.
+- Road signs are not entered as drawings, but as attributes (characteristics) of the road intersection.
+Creating and editing techniques are described in Section 3.3.4.
 Road signs.

-Speed cameras are not entered as drawings, but as attributes (characteristics) of road intersections.
-Techniques for drawing and editing speed cameras are described in section 3.8.3.
+- Speed cameras are not entered as drawings, but as attributes (characteristics) of road intersections.
+Creating and editing techniques are described in Section 3.8.3.
 Speed cameras.

-Traffic lights are not entered as drawings, but as attributes (characteristics) of road intersections.
-Techniques for drawing and editing traffic lights are described in section 3.8.4.
+- Traffic lights are not entered as drawings, but as attributes (characteristics) of road intersections.
+Creating and editing techniques are described in Section 3.8.4.
 Traffic lights.